 We’ve conducted hundreds of auctions on Royalty Exchange.
 All but a handful have received an opening bid within 24 hours of listing.
 This was one of the few that didn’t get an immediate bid.

 For one reason or another, bidders weren’t interested in this auction.
-So, after sitting for more than 48 hours with no activity, our CEO personally placed the opening bid.
+So, after sitting for more than 48 hours with no activity, I personally placed the opening bid.
 As is our policy, no employee or insider at Royalty Exchange can bid against our investors.
 But, we can place an opening bid.

 Outside of Private Syndicates, auctions (currently) are the primary means to acquire royalty assets on Royalty Exchange.
 The competitive nature of auctions facilitates price discovery, and that’s a good thing.
 But it also can create a scenario where the role of social proof in auctions overrides sound analysis.

-That means it’s common to feel better about a decision when others are making the same decision and to doubt a decision if we’re the only one making it.
+By that I mean it’s common to feel better about a decision when others are making the same decision and to doubt a decision if we’re the only one making it.
 We’ve seen social proof drive “bidding wars” in which, sometimes, animal spirits seem to knock investors out of their senses.
 And we’ve seen the opposite, where a lack of bidding activity paralyzes investors and keeps them from snapping up good assets at great values.

 So it’s important to look beyond the social signals of auctions when making investment decisions.
 The purpose of this month’s letter is to help you understand what makes royalty assets valuable.
 And, importantly, to help you recognize that often the right move in auctions is the contrarian move.

-For instance, most investors focus on three key factors when evaluating a listing on Royalty Exchange before placing a bid:
+For instance, most investors focus on three key factors when evaluating a listing on Royalty Exchange before placing a bid.:

 - The Nominal Price